philip/YahooFantasySportsAPI/README.md

 * Run authenticate.php to request and save a Yahoo Authentication token
 * Run myinfo.php to view some information about yourself
 * Run messages.php to archive and view remote and local message board posts
-* Run rest.php to execute arbitrary REST commands
+* Run rest.php to execute arbitrary REST or YQL commands
 * Run transactions.php to archive and view remote and local transactions

 Notes
 ------------

-* Initially this project was named YahooFantasyMessages and only dealt with message posts
+* Initially this project was named YahooFantasyMessages and only dealt with message posts, which is why some files use this name
-* This is not well tested and does contain bugs
+* This is not well tested and does contain bugs, although as of 2016 it works (for me)
 * Please find and fix bugs, and cleanup code
 * The functionality is simple, and not pretty (e.g., ugly HTML) but it works
 * Revoking OAuth tokens for Yahoo applications can be done here: <https://api.login.yahoo.com/WSLogin/V1/unlink>